-- Sunrise Wind and its affiliates has and will continue to conduct pre-construction studies to supplement existing baseline information that contribute to evaluating the long-term impacts. - Sunrise Wind will conduct a pre-construction water quality assessment and has conducted sediment transport assessment to determine the spatial and temporal impacts of potential

-- increased sediment within the water column and identify which species may be affected by these changes during construction. - Sunrise Wind <a href="https://mxisto.org/https://mxisto.o - Sunrise Wind is committed to collaborative science with the commercial and recreational fishing industries prior to, during, and following construction.
+- Sunrise Wind and its affiliates has and will continue to conduct pre-construction studies to supplement existing baseline information that contribute to evaluating the long-term impacts. - Sunrise Wind will conduct a pre-construction water quality assessment and has conducted sediment transport assessment to determine the spatial and temporal impacts of potential increased sediment within the water column and identify which species may be affected by these changes during construction. - Sunrise Wind has conducted a pre-construction EMF analysis to determine the EMF exposure levels fisheries resources would experience.
+The EMF analysis indicated that EMF strong enough to potentially disturb marine life are not likely to extend more than a few feet into the water column.
+EMF modeling results and the results of previous scientific studies suggest that EMF will be below levels detectable by finfish but may be detectable by elasmobranchs and some invertebrate species.
+Detection of EMF is not expected to induce population level changes. - Sunrise Wind is committed to collaborative science with the commercial and recreational fishing industries prior to, during, and following construction.
 Fisheries monitoring studies are being planned to assess the impacts associated with the Project on economically and ecologically important fisheries resources within the Project Area.
 These studies will be conducted in collaboration with the local fishing industry and will build upon monitoring efforts being conducted by affiliates of Sunrise Wind at other wind farms in the region.
 A number of monitoring techniques (e.g., trawl survey, ventless trap survey, dredge survey, optical surveys) can be utilized to evaluate changes to environmental resources in the Project area.
-As practicable, the survey designs used by the developer will be made compatible with other regional surveys (e.g., NEFSC trawl survey) to facilitate information integration with, and compared to, information from existing data collection efforts. - Sunrise Wind is will-developing study topics and methodologies through an iterative process and will includeing input from various stakeholders and agencies from multiple states, including New York, Rhode Island, and Massachusetts.
-Sunrise Wind will examine fisheries and benthic resource topics such as larval distributions, benthic habitat quality, distribution of nonindigenous/invasive species, distribution and abundance of selected commercial fisheries species, and impacts to resources from climate change within the region of influence of the Project. -As the timeline allows, sSurveys will commence at least 2 years prior to offshore construction and will be conducted in order to collect sufficient preconstruction baseline data.
-Surveys prior to offshore construction, and will continue throughout construction and operation of the Project, in accordance with applicable permitting requirements.
+As practicable, the survey designs used by Sunrise Wind will be made compatible with other regional surveys (e.g., NEFSC trawl survey) to facilitate information integration with, and compared to, information from existing data collection efforts. - Sunrise Wind is developing study topics and methodologies through an iterative process and will include input from various stakeholders and agencies from multiple states, including New York, Rhode Island, and Massachusetts.
+Sunrise Wind will examine fisheries and benthic resource topics such as larval distributions, benthic habitat quality, distribution of nonindigenous/invasive species, distribution and abundance of selected commercial fisheries species, and impacts to resources from climate change within the region of influence of the Project.
+As the timeline allows, surveys will commence at least 2 years prior to offshore construction and will be conducted in order to collect sufficient pre-construction baseline data.
+Surveys will continue throughout construction and operation of the Project, in accordance with applicable permitting requirements.
 The research question(s), hypotheses, sampling design, and statistical analyses will be clearly described for each survey.
 The sampling designs for the monitoring surveys (e.g., Before-After-Control-Impact, or Before-After-Gradient) will be based on published methodologies that have been used to investigate the impacts associated with offshore wind development.
-Monitoring guidance being developed through the ROSA 'Interim Fisheries Methods Working Group' (of which Gregory DeCelles is an active member) will also be considered in the design and implementation of fisheries monitoring studies. - Sunrise Wind has and will continue to conduct site specific studies to examine the impact of the Project on marine resources and will comply with requirements of applicable agencies.
-Specifically, Sunrise Wind will examine fisheries and benthic resource topics such as larval distributions, benthic habitat quality, distribution of nonindigenous/invasive species, distribution and abundance of selected commercial fisheries species, and impacts to resources from climate change within the region of influence of the Project.
+Monitoring guidance being developed through the ROSA 'Interim Fisheries Methods Working Group will also be considered in the design and implementation of fisheries monitoring studies.

 6.4.2.
-Address data gaps
+Addressing data gaps